The beaches are what draw most people to the Canary Islands. Not us. My mother and I went for the Canaries’ secret side.

 The second smallest Canary Island, La Gomera is another volcanic island, lashed with rugged cliffs and ravines and generously sprinkled with large pockets of ancient green forests.

-It’s considered the “alternative” Canary island, known for nature not nightlife.
 There are few facilities for tourists – only a handful of small hotels and vacation apartment rentals.

 Again, this doesn’t exactly jibe with images of the Canary Islands you probably had in mind when you first thought of the Canaries, right?

 La Gomera has its own whistling language, known as Silbo Gomero.
-It’s the only whistled language in the world.

 UNESCO declared it a part of our “Intangible Cultural Heritage of Humanity” in 2009 – listen to it here in this video on the UNESCO site.

-Garajonay National Park:
+Garajonay National Park

-The south part of La Gomera is dry and scrubby and gets little rainfall.
 But in the north is the island’s most outstanding feature – Garajonay National Park – home to one of the world’s oldest natural forests and another UNESCO World Heritage Site.

-We took a shore excursion organized by our ship to hike in the park.
+What to do in La Gomera?
+Why, of course, we took a shore excursion organized by our ship to hike in the park.

-The drive to get there was as scenic as our actual hike – we passed terraces for growing potato, corn and other crops; fields of white marguerite flowers; dramatic red-and-black volcanic cliffs; and one lonely goat herd.
-(Our German guide explained that goat herding is unfortunately a dying profession on the island.
+(Our English-speaking German guide explained that goat herding is unfortunately a dying profession on the island.
 Unemployment is high, and the younger generation prefers to leave the island for more modern jobs than goat herding and farming.)

-Hiking through an ancient forest:
+Hiking through an ancient forest

-We started our hike some 4,300 feet above sea level.
 Though the sun was warm, the air was cooler up top, and we were thankful we’d stuffed sweaters in our backpacks.

 We first huffed and puffed our way 600 feet up steep red dirt steps cut into the trail, where we were rewarded with panoramic views at the top.